mateusjunges/batch-mailer-for-laravel/README.md

 ```

 ## Writing Mailables
 Once you have generated a mailable class, open it up, so we can explore its contents.
-Mailable class configuration is done in several methods, including the `build` and `attachments` methods.
+Mailable class configuration is done in several methods, including the `envelope`, `content` and `attachments` methods.

+The envelope method returns an `InteractionDesignFoundation\BatchMailer\Mailables\Envelope` object that defines the subject and, sometimes, the recipients of the message.
+The content method returns an `InteractionDesignFoundation\BatchMailer\Mailables\Content` object that defines the [Blade template](https://laravel.com/docs/9.x/blade) that will be used to generate the message content.

 ## Configuring the sender

-To configure who the email is going to be "from", you must use the `from` method, from the `Mailable` class:
+To configure who the email is going to be "from", you must use the `from` address, on your `Envelope` class:

 ```php
 use InteractionDesignFoundation\BatchMailer\Mailable;